Our People

 His blog can be found on his website https://itbroadensthemind.com/.

 Kevin is well versed in the activities of the civic movement, having been a trustee of Wakefield Civic Society since 1990.
 He was elected as the Society’s President in March 2002 and continues to hold that position today.
-Shortly after taking up the presidency of Wakefield Civic Society, he became a trustee of the Yorkshire and Humber Association of Civic Societies (YHACS) and was elected as its Chair in January 2011, a role which he also continues to fulfil.
+Shortly after taking up the presidency of Wakefield Civic Society, he became a trustee of the Yorkshire and Humber Association of Civic Societies (YHACS) and went on to serve as Chair of the Association from 2011 to 2024.
+In January 2024, on retiring from the YHACS Committee, Kevin was elected as the Association’s President, an honorary role.

 Vice President – Pete Taylor BA (Hon), Mech Eng T. (CGLI)